hspence00/Retirement_Simulator/README.md

 # Future Enhancements

-Our project could be imporoved by giving uses a greater variety of investment models to choose from such as cryptocurrencies, NFT's or gold or a user selected mixture of all of those options.
+Our project could be improved by giving uses a greater variety of investment models to choose from such as crypto currencies, NFT's, gold or a user selected mixture of all of those options.
 With more time the user interface would be updated to allow for additional customization within portfolios so that it would fit a greater number of users.